George Foreman: Personal life

-His seven daughters are Natalia, Leola, Freeda, Michi, Georgetta, Isabella, and Courtney.
-Natalia and Leola are from his marriage to Mary Joan Martelly.
-His daughters from separate relationships were Freeda, Michi, and Georgetta.
-He adopted a daughter, Isabella Brandie Lilja (Foreman), in 2009, and another, Courtney Isaac (Foreman), in 2012.
+His seven daughters are Natalie, Leola, Freeda, Michi, Georgetta, Isabella, and Courtney.
+Natalie and Leola are from his marriage to Mary Joan Martelly.
+His daughters from separate relationships are Freeda, Michi, and Georgetta.
+He adopted a daughter, Isabella Brandie Lilja (Foreman), in 2009, and adopted another non-biological daughter named Courtney Isaac (Foreman), in 2012.
 Freeda had a 5–1 record as a pro boxer, retired in 2001, and died in 2019 at age 42 in an apparent suicide.
 Isabella Foreman lives in Sweden, where she has blogged since 2010 under the name of BellaNeutella.

 In recognition of Foreman's patriotism and community service, the American Legion honored him with its James V. Day "Good Guy" Award during its 95th National Convention in 2013.

+Death

+Foreman died in a hospital in Houston on March 21, 2025, at age 76.
+His memorial service was held on April 14 at the Wortham Theater Center.

 George Foreman Grill

 When Foreman came back from retirement, he argued that his success was due to his healthy eating.
 He was approached by Salton, Inc., which was looking for a spokesperson for its fat-reducing grill.
 As of 2009, the George Foreman Grill has sold over 100 million units.